 "In the beginning God created the heavens and the earth.
-Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters."
-Genesis 1:1-2
+Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters." - Genesis 1:1-2

 The Bible starts out with God - that's where our story begins.
-We're told the earth was 'formless and empty', and like an artist-architect-engineer, God set about creating beauty, order and meaning out of the chaos.
-He then crowned off his creation with making people...
+We're told the earth was 'formless and empty', and like an artist-architect-engineer, God set about creating beauty, order, and meaning out of the chaos.
+He then crowned off his creation by making people...

 Then God said, "Let us make human beings in our image, in our likeness...
 So God created human beings in his own image, in the image of God he created them; male and female he created them.
 God blessed them and said to them, "Be fruitful and increase in number; fill the earth and subdue it.
-Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground."
-Gen 1:26-28
+Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground." - Genesis 1:26-28

-The first man and woman lived in peace and harmony with themselves, with each other, with their environment and with God.
-And "God saw all that he had made, and it was very good."
-Gen 1:31 God called them to work with him, and so although God made the garden, he gave responsibility to his co-workers to 'work it and take care of it' in order to see the growth continue.
-Although God made the animals, it was his co-workers job to name them (- without names the animals would not be complete).
-In true power-sharing style, God gives people significant creative work to do that is a part of God's on-going creative acts in the world.
+The first man and woman lived in peace and harmony with themselves, with each other, with their environment, and with God.
+And "God saw all that he had made, and it was very good." - Genesis 1:31.
+God called them to work with him, and so although God made the garden, he gave responsibility to his co-workers to 'work it and take care of it' in order to see the growth continue.
+Although God made the animals, it was his co-worker's job to name them (- without being named the animals would not be complete).
+In a true power-sharing style, God gives people significant creative work to do that is a part of God's on-going creative acts in the world.

-- Read through Genesis chapters 1-2 and Psalm 104. - Note down anything you see with regards to... - > The range of activities that God as 'creator' is involved in - How power is used - diversity and similarity - how things are related together
+Read through Genesis chapters 1 and 2 and Psalms 104.

+Note down anything you see with regards to:

+- The range of activities that God as 'Creator' is involved in

+- How power is used

+- Diversity and similarity

+- How things are related together.

-If we are part of a universe that is more than time and chance; if there is a purposeful, loving, awesome (but invisible) creator behind it all, we would expect to have a sense of this from time to time.
+If we are part of a universe that is more than time and chance; if there is a purposeful, loving, awesome (but invisible) Creator behind it all, we would expect to have a sense of this from time to time.